Churches 🢔 Religious architecture 🢔 Archaeological wonders 🢔 Categories of wonders

 Sometimes around 233 AD or a little later one of the numerous houses inside the city walls was converted into a church.
 This house was located in the south-western part of the city near the city wall.

 There was an inner courtyard with church premises around it.
 The largest room was a room for gatherings.
 It was made by demolishing the wall between two smaller rooms.
-In the far end of the courtyard was one more space for teachings.
-And then there was one more room – small baptistry: the most interesting room of all because it was adorned with frescoes.
+At the far end of the courtyard was one more space for teachings.
+And then there was one more room – a small baptistry: the most interesting room of all because it was adorned with frescoes.

-Frescoes of Dura-Europos church
+Frescoes of Dura-Europos house church

 Frescoes in baptistry belong to the earliest Christian paintings in the world – these paintings are just a few decades younger than the Christian paintings in Roman catacombs.
-Frescoes follow the Hellenistic Jewish iconographic tradition – an artistic style common in Jewish inhabited towns of Near East in these times.
+Frescoes follow the Hellenistic Jewish iconographic tradition – an artistic style common in Jewish inhabited towns of the Near East in these times.

 Nevertheless, these are not some outstanding works of art: the frescoes in the nearby Dora-Europos synagogue are a lot better.
 But this does not decrease the unique historical value of these unique works of art.
 These frescoes are:

-- The “Healing of the paralytic” – here Jesus Christ is shown with a short hair and he is cleanly shaven.
+- The “Healing of the paralytic” – here Jesus Christ is shown with short hair and he is cleanly shaven.
 His cloak also is short – after all, Jesus was a modest man and definitely did not wear long pallium as shown in later imagery.
 This could be the earliest known depiction of Christ, although some earlier images in Roman catacombs also show a man which is meant to be Jesus.

 - The “Good Shepherd” – one of the first images of Jesus Christ as the shepherd, as mentioned in the Bible.